emyu10/bit-mic/Software Engineering Principles/Revision.md

 #### 10. System testing
 - It is a type fo testing in which client side will check the software works fine for different operating systems.
 - Client will check the outputs without focusing on the internal workings.

+## Debugging
+- When errors are identified, it is necessary to identify the program statements responsible for errors and fix them.
+- There are 4 types of debugging approaches.

+### Types of debugging approaches
+#### 1. Brute forece debugging
+- It is the most common method but the least effective method.
+- The program is loaded with print statements to print the intermediate values with the hope that some of the intermediate value will help us to catch the error.
+- This approach becomes more systematic.
+- Values of varibles can be easily checked and can set break points.

+#### 2. Backtracking debugging
+- This is also fairly common approach.
+- Beginning from the statement at which an error is found, the source code is traced backwards until the error is discovered.
+- Unfortunately, as the number of source lines to be traced back is increased, the number of potential backward path increases and may become unmanageable.

+#### 3. Cause elimination debugging
+- In this approach, a list of causes which could possibly have contributed to the error symptom, is developed and tests are conducted to eliminate each.

+#### 4. Program slicing
+- This technique is similar to backtracking.
+- A slice of a program for a particular variable at a particular statement is the set of source lines preceding this statement that can influence the value of that variable.
 ---

 # 5) Data Modeling